Marketing Communication | Bachelor of Arts (German-taught)

 Does this appeal to you?

-Then this Bachelor’s Advertising course is the one for you (BA Marketing communication).
+Then this specialisation is the one for you.

-You will be dealing with the increasing digitisation of communication, analysing markets and designing creative concepts for companies, brands and products.
+You will be dealing with the increasing digitalisation of communication, analysing markets and designing creative concepts for companies, brands and products.

 "Good marketers see consumers as complete human beings with all the dimensions real people have."